BhaskarTrivedi/academic-kickstart/content/project/RecommendedSystem.md

 TermClassFrequency : to store count of term in each class<br/>

 Method Description <br/><br/>
-Tokenize : create token from the string description and remove stop word(common word)<br/>
+Tokenize : create token from the string description and remove stop word(common word)

     def tokenize(self, description):
         if pd.isnull(description):